Alex19578/chatbot-main/README.md

 ChatGPT Chatbot Clone

-A clone of the popular ChatGPT chatbot built using state-of-the-art machine learning and natural language processing techniques.
+A clone of the popular ChatGPT chatbot built using state of the art machine learning and natural language processing techniques.
 This project replicates the functionality of OpenAI's ChatGPT, allowing users to interact with the bot for various purposes such as answering questions, engaging in conversations, and providing helpful information.
 Features

     Interactive Chat Interface: Users can chat with the bot in real-time through a user-friendly web interface.